evaesteban/IDD-Fa18-Lab1/README.md

  There are 4 stripes, which are red, red, black, black, brown.
 The first red indicates 2, the second red indicates 2, the first black indicates 0, the second black indicates a power of 1, and the final brown stripe indicates 1% tolerance.

 **b.
 What do you have to do to light your LED?**
+Set up the circuit specified in the lab and press the button continuously to create power continuity.
+When the button is released, the LED stops emitting light.

 ## Part C. Blink a LED using Arduino

 ### 1. Blink the on-board LED